 People have been spool knitting for generations.
 It is a fun, easy craft that anyone can do.
-I enjoy spool knitting while watch television.
+I enjoy spool knitting while watching television.

 I am always trying to find interesting projects which can be made with spool knitted cord including bookmarks, Christmas ornaments, shoelaces, dollhouse rugs, bracelets, etc. So today's project is how to make a rug for your home with the cord.
 A lot of spool knitted rugs are made by simply sewing the cord together.
 I wanted something different; so, I discovered a way to make the rug look like a braided rug.

-Watch this video tutorial and read on for a photo tutorial with step-by-step instruction on how to make a spool knitted rug that looks braided.
+Watch this video tutorial and read on for a photo tutorial with step-by-step instructions on how to make a spool knitted rug that looks braided.

 STEP 1: GATHER SUPPLIES

 To make my rug, I used Lily Sugar 'n Cream Cotton Worsted yarn.
 This yarn comes in a variety of colors.
 Any brand of yarn can be used, but I recommend cotton.

 Start by making yards and yards of spool knitted cord.
 If you are not sure how to spool knit, our spool knitting tutorial will explain and show how.

 With the cord, make a loop as seen above.